dbauer-ets/Moodle--Ordering-question-type--Longest-ordered-subset/README.md

 Ordered subsets
 -
-This code finds all ordered subsets of a set of numbers.
-Numbers can be real and the set can be of any size.
+This code finds all ordered subsets of a set of items.
+Items can be real numbers or strings, and the set can be of any size.

-For example, if the set of numbers is (1, 3, 2, 4), the code displays all ordered subsets are as follows:
+For example, if the set of items is (1, 3, 2, 4), the code displays all ordered subsets as follows:

     1,3
     1,2